shivannis/xandr-docs-public/xandr-docs/invest/traffic-quality.md

 # Microsoft Invest - Traffic quality

 Microsoft Advertising makes every effort to search for sellers, publishers, placements, or domains that are seeing illegitimate conversion or click rates.
 We continue to improve the automated and manual processes of analysis by which we patrol the inventory that runs through our platform.
-If you have specific questions on how our Traffic Quality team operates, please reach out to your Microsoft Advertising representative.
+If you have specific questions on how our Traffic Quality team operates, reach out to your Microsoft Advertising representative.

 This page describes what to do if you discover suspicious traffic affecting your business and answers some frequently asked questions about traffic quality.

 > [!NOTE]
-> A campaign should have at least 10,000 impressions on a given slice of inventory in order for the CTR or conversion rate numbers to be considered significant (For more information on these terms, see [Online Advertising and Ad Tech Glossary](../industry-reference/online-advertising-and-ad-tech-glossary.md)).
+> A campaign should have at least 10,000 impressions on a given slice of inventory in order for the CTR or conversion rate numbers to be considered significant.
+For more information on these terms, see [Online Advertising and Ad Tech Glossary](../industry-reference/online-advertising-and-ad-tech-glossary.md).
 We define a "slice of inventory" for this purpose as any given combination of publisher, placement, domain, etc.

 ## Investigate and report suspicious traffic

 If you believe that you are serving on inventory with artificially inflated performance rates, our [support team](https://help.xandr.com/) is happy to investigate.
-Before submitting a support request, please confirm the issue and narrow down the scope as much as possible by following the steps below.
+Before submitting a support request, confirm the issue and narrow down the scope as much as possible by following the steps below.

 ### Step 1: Provide a high-level description of the issue